claudiulodro/lodrocoin/README.md

-# lodrocoin-tools
+# Lodrocoin Ledger
-Scripts for managing the Lodrocoin ledger
+The Lodrocoin ledger and scripts to help manage it.